 Exploratory testing using Microsoft Test Manager

 Install the latest build of your application.
-If it’s a desktop application, install it on a machine that has MTM.
-If it’s a server, you can install it on any other machine, but you’ll want to run the browser or client on the same machine where you have MTM.
+If it's a desktop application, install it on a machine that has Microsoft Test Manager.
+If it's a server, you can install it on any other machine, but you'll want to run the browser or client on the same machine where you have Microsoft Test Manager.

-Connect MTM to your test plan if you haven’t already.
+Connect Microsoft Test Manager to your test plan if you haven't already.
 The test plan stores default settings and test results.

 Start an exploratory test session in Microsoft Test Manager.

 Test Runner appears at the side of the screen.
 It will stay there while you work with your application.

 Get your app ready to start testing.
 For example, if it's a website, start the server.

 When you're ready, start recording.

 While you work with the application, add comments and screenshots in the Test Runner window.

 Double-click a screenshot if you want to edit it.

 Create a bug if you find a problem.
 The bug will automatically include a list of your actions and comments.